arangodb/velocypack/API.md

 ---------------

 Let's start with a small example program *test.cpp* that uses the VPack library.
-It does nothing yet, but the first goal is to have this minimal example compile and link:
+It does nothing yet, the only goal is to make this minimal example compile and
+link:

 ```cpp
 #include <velocypack/vpack.h>